 If you are a Director of an insolvent company, Oliver Elliot can help you address your concerns arising from the insolvency and Liquidate your company.

-Can I Liquidate My Company and be the Liquidator?
+Can I Liquidate My Company Myself And Be The Liquidator?

 No. A Liquidator needs to be independent and must not have been involved with the company that needs to be liquidated within the last 3 years in any capacity.